A Physical Therapy Guide to Hip Bursitis

 - Getting Treatment for Your Hip Pain

-There are bursae located throughout the body.
+There are fluid-filled sacs, known as bursae, located throughout the body.
 Their primary function is to act as a cushion between bones, tendons, and ligaments to reduce friction between these tissues.
 Bursitis occurs when these bursae become inflamed.

 CityPT clinicians and other physical therapists following the latest evidence will refer to greater trochanteric bursitis as greater trochanteric pain syndrome.
 The latest research indicates that the true cause of lateral hip pain is most often related to the gluteal tendons.4

 The primary causes of hip bursitis are related to excessive friction or pressure on the bursae.
 This can occur with overuse, direct trauma, or repetitive motions.
 Other potential causes include arthritis, gout, and infection.
 However, hip bursitis can also have no known cause.`